arktypeio/arktype/ark/attest/README.md

 export const mochaGlobalTeardown = cleanup
 ```

+You should also add `.attest` to your repository's `.gitignore` file.

 Bun support is currently pending a [bug in the way their source maps translate to stack traces](https://github.com/oven-sh/bun/issues/7120).

 ## Assertions